vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 In the [first part of this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html), we explained how to build a simple Peakboard extension called `MeowExtension`.
 We created two classes in .NET: one for specifying extension metadata, and one for sending data to the Peakboard application.

 In today's article, we're going to take things one step further.
+We're going to add some configuration options to our `MeowExtension` that the user can set.
+These are the options that the user sees when they create a new `MeowExtension`.
+(It's the same thing as when you add a new JSON data source and have options for the URL, authentication type, path, etc.)

-We're going to improve our `MeowExtension` by adding configuration options that the user can set. talk about how to build a user interface to let the user configure the extension.
+talk about how to build a user interface to let the user configure the extension.
 Typical parameters would be a URL or credentials to the source system.
 The understanding of the frame we discussed in the first part of the series is a crucial requirement.
 The sample code used in this article can be found at [github](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension).

 ## Add a simple parameter